 CittÓ della Pieve is a town of brick, rather than of stone as many towns of Central Italy are.
 This because it had several brickyards.
 In 1250, after a failed rebellion against Perugia, it was obliged by the latter to provide bricks for paving its main squares.

 Palazzo della Corgna

 In 1550 Ascanio della Corgna was appointed governor of CittÓ della Pieve by his uncle Pope Julius III.
 In 1555 Ascanio was removed from this position by Pope Paul IV, but in 1563 the town was assigned to him as a fiefdom in addition to Castiglione.
-In the following year however the inhabitants of CittÓ della Pieve obtained permission to return to the direct administration of the Papal State.
+In the following year however the inhabitants of CittÓ della Pieve managed to return to the direct administration of the Papal State.